Toucherism

 Clinical lineage

 In modern nosology, toucherism is generally treated as a variant or close relative of frotteurism rather than as a separately coded disorder.
 The current DSM-5-TR (2022) defines frotteuristic disorder as the umbrella category covering touching and rubbing of a non-consenting person, and does not draw a separate diagnostic line between hand-based touching and pelvic rubbing.
+The name has shifted across editions, from "frottage" toward the current "frotteuristic disorder."
 The World Health Organization's ICD-11 likewise places these behaviours among the coercive, non-consensual paraphilic disorders, a framing that centres the harm to the other person rather than the actor's experience.

 In practice

 The clinical literature describes the behaviour as occurring in anonymising, crowded settings (public transit, queues, busy events) where brief contact can be misrepresented as accidental.
-Some sexologists distinguish toucherism (groping or fondling with the hands) from frotteurism (rubbing the pelvic region against a victim), while others treat them as one phenomenon.
 Where a formal diagnosis is applied, it follows the frotteuristic-disorder criteria: recurrent, intense urges over at least six months, together with either acting on them with a non-consenting person or clinically significant distress or impairment.
 Because the defining feature is the absence of the other person's consent, the behaviour is inherently a violation regardless of how the actor frames it.

 Psychology